-There’re a lot of misconceptions about careers in pharmacy.
+There are a lot of misconceptions about careers in pharmacy.
 We’re on a mission to change that!
-So, we’re debunking six of the most common myths about pharmacy careers below.
+So, we’re debunking five of the most common myths about pharmacy careers below.

 Myth 1: Students need to have a bachelor’s degree before going to pharmacy school.